BadassHenkka/BadassHenkka/README.md

-### Hi there, I'm Henri - aka [BadassHenkka][website] 👋
+### Hi there, I'm Henri - aka BadassHenkka 👋

-## I'm a Husband, a Developer and a Constant Learner!
+## I'm a Husband, a Sofware Engineer and a Constant Learner!

-- 🔭 I’m studying a Bachelor of Engineering degree in Information and Communications Technology
+- 🔭 A Bachelor of Engineering degree in Information and Communications Technology
-- 🌱 I’m currently learning everything related to Python, Typescript, React and DBaaS solutions provided by my :unicorn: employer [Aiven](https://aiven.io/)
+- 🔨 Currently working on the [Aiven](https://aiven.io/) platform from front to back and in-between

 ### Connect with me: